endless4s/endless/README.md

 }
 trait Entity[F[_], S, E] extends StateReader[F, S] with EventWriter[F, E] with Monad[F]
 ```
 `Entity` is parametrized with entity state `S` and events `E`.
-It's essentially a reader-writer monad, allowing to read the state and write events.
+It essentially represents reader-writer monad capabilities for `F`, allowing to read the state and write events.
 The monadic chain represents event sequencing and according evolution of the state.
+`StateReader` is the equivalent of [`Ask`](https://typelevel.org/cats-mtl/mtl-classes/ask.html) in cats MTL, and similarly  `EventWriter` is the equivalent of [`Tell`](https://typelevel.org/cats-mtl/mtl-classes/tell.html).

 ### EventApplier
 ```scala